thesquare-avans/Documentation/ChatFlow.md

 - `payloadlInvalid`: The received `payload` is not a `string` of `JSON` data
 - `notIdentified`: This socket hasn't successfully executed a `identify` request
 - `signatureInvalid`: The received message has an invalid signature (could be tampered with)
+- `unknownError`: An error has been handled but no specific response given
+- `unexpectedError`: An error has not been handled properly

 # Request methods